If you're like most Americans, taxes take a pretty big bite out of your take-home pay. And for many, the costs keep rising on multiple fronts:

 In a rising tax environment, it may make sense to take a fresh look at your retirement savings and investment strategies to help make sure you're being tax savvy.

-If you're not already enrolled in your employer's plan, take a look at the chart below to see how powerful tax deferral can be over time.
+If you're not already enrolled in your employer's plan, it’s important to remember how beneficial tax deferral can be over time.
 With tax deferral, money that might otherwise go to pay current taxes remains invested for greater long-term growth potential.
-How much of a difference could that make over the long run?2

 If you're enrolled in an employer-sponsored retirement plan or account - or other tax-deferred savings and investment strategy - you won't have to deal with these concerns since all interest, dividends and capital gains accumulate free of current taxes and are taxed as ordinary income when withdrawn.
 Keep in mind, capital gains and dividends within a taxable investment may be taxed at a rate that is lower than tax rates on ordinary income.